trung-hn/leetcode-solutions/Readme.md

 - What is correct is the amount of likes and dislikes in a problem.
 Problems with more dislikes than likes is usually not worth solving.
 Try a different one.
 - When you stuck, there are a few things you can do to give yourself hints:
   - Look at the tag for the problem and see what kind of algorithm or data strucutre is needed to solve it
-  - Look at the hint provided by Leetcode
+  - Look at the hints provided by Leetcode
   - Quickly look at the discussion to see what the expected complexity is or the name of the algorithm.
   - Estimate the Time Complexity of the problem based on the input constraints (see next tip)
 - You can estimate the Time complexity based on the input constraints: